husayt/josediazgonzalez.com/_posts/2011-06-11-the-daily-dev-log-5.markdown

   category: Dev Log
   tags:
   layout: post
+  description: Writing a CakeRoute might be straightforward, and when used correctly, can really trim down the number of routes you connect in your routes.php file.
 ---

 Last night, someone came into the `#cakephp` irc room on freenode,  attempting to place static html files in the `app/webroot` directory.
 I was able to steer him towards the solution of moving them to the `app/views/pages` directory, but then he had the following question: